Otter Class – Year 3 & Year 4

 Otter Class is an important stage in the life of children at Nunney First School.
-Expectations are high led by the full time qualified teacher Miss Murtagh supported by a member of the Teaching Assistant team.
-These are the final years before the children move to the local middle schools, an important time when children will be developing their academic learning, their social skills and their broader approach to lifelong learning.
+Expectations are high, led by class teacher Mrs Lindow.
+These are the final years before the children move to the local middle schools, an important time when they are supported to develop their academic learning, their social skills and their broader approach to lifelong learning.

 The school day is a little more formal, the work more challenging.
-Pupils in Years 3 and 4 are likely to be given responsibilities such as School Council members, playground leaders, team captains and reading champions.
+Pupils in Years 3 and 4 are likely to be given responsibilities such as playground leaders and team captains.
 They often represent the school at sporting and community events, for example the Tag Rugby Festival, a community harvest celebration and carol singing for our neighbours at Dallimore Mead.

-Mathematics becomes more demanding and more challenging as the children become familiar with greater numbers, more complicated calculations, fractions, measurements, geometry, statistics – natural steps in their progression backed by the solid foundations laid in the previous years.
+Mathematics becomes more demanding and more challenging as the children become familiar with larger and smaller numbers, more complicated calculations, fractions, measurements, geometry, statistics – all natural steps in their progression, backed by the solid foundations laid in the previous years.

 Other subjects including science, history, geography, religious studies, personal, social and health education, modern languages; sport and outdoor activity are taught through engaging projects where children also have the opportunity to use and apply key English and maths skills taught in discrete lessons.

 Year 4 leavers have a dedicated Leavers’ Assembly in July celebrating, amid much laughter, applause and the odd tear, their achievements at Nunney.